 Malcolm IV’s predecessors had extended Scotland’s southern border at England’s expense.
 As a result, Scotland controlled Northumberland and Cumbria.
 Henry II sought to reclaim these English territories.
 In response, the English king began to pressure Malcolm to return these lands.
 Since the Scottish king wasn’t in a more powerful position to resist, Malcolm relented.
 In 1157, both kings confirmed this decision by signing a treaty at Chester.

-Despite losing territory to England, Malcolm IV still retained his father’s earldom of Huntington.
+Despite losing territory to England, Malcolm IV of Scotland still retained his father’s earldom of Huntington.
 As part of their agreement, Henry II confirmed Malcolm’s right to the earldom.
 Scotland had suffered a humiliating setback.
 Whereas David I was a powerful, independent king, his grandson had become an English vassal.

 In 1159, Henry II summoned Malcolm IV.
 The English king had engaged in a military campaign in France and demanded military assistance.
 Although the Scottish nobility objected, Malcolm accepted Henry’s summons.
 The Scottish king hoped that by helping Henry, he would finally be knighted by him.
 As a result, Malcolm and his brother, William, departed for France.